BahramJannesar/WorldHappinessPrediction/README.md

 I downloaded this dataset from the [kaggle](https://www.kaggle.com/mathurinache/world-happiness-report).

-**Authors :**
+**Dataset Authors :**

-Editors: John Helliwell, Richard Layard, Jeffrey D. Sachs, and Jan Emmanuel De Neve, Co-Editors; Lara Aknin, Haifang Huang and Shun Wang, Associate Editors; and Sharon Paculor, Production Editor
+* Editors: John Helliwell, Richard Layard, Jeffrey D. Sachs, and Jan Emmanuel De Neve, Co-Editors; Lara Aknin, Haifang Huang and Shun Wang, Associate Editors; and Sharon Paculor, Production Editor

-Citation:
+* Citation:
 Helliwell, John F., Richard Layard, Jeffrey Sachs, and Jan-Emmanuel De Neve, eds.
 2020.
 World Happiness Report 2020.
 New York: Sustainable Development Solutions Network

 What countries or regions rank the highest in overall happiness and each of the six factors contributing to happiness?
 How did country ranks or scores change between the 2015 and 2016 as well as the 2016 and 2017 reports?
 Did any country experience a significant increase or decrease in happiness?